shaochuan/clang-tools/README.md

 clang-tools
 ===========
-A tool that visualizes inheritance relations in C++.
+A tool that visualizes inheritance relations between classes in C++.

 Dependencies
 ============